vinkobuble/cohort-analysis/README.md

 The time complexity is `O(C x W)` where C is the number of cohorts, and W is the number of weeks.
 The space complexity is `O(1)`, if we take into consideration that all needed memory is allocated in the previous step and not counting the output file as a memory consumer.

+## Additional improvements

+Additional improvements to the script that could be done:
+1. Progress reporting.
+Currently script reports only when it completes a particular step, but nothing in between.
+There would be an progress report object which would receive progress event, and this object would print the response out or store in the file.
+2. Continuing from the point where script was interrupted.
+It is of utmost importance for a long running scripts to be able to continue when they are interrupted.
+That means that script should be able to persist intermediate states and read them when it loads.